Mendlesham Primary School

 We begin in the Foundation Stage with picture books and learning letter sounds (using the ‘Letters and Sounds’ scheme, ‘Fast Phonics First’ and ‘Bug Club Phonics’), and continue throughout a child’s time with us, to provide stimulating and creative opportunities for reading.

-All children have a session of phonics (the systematic learning of letter sounds) each day, including Jolly Phonics in Reception and Bug Club Phonics in Key Stage 1.
+All children have a session of phonics (the systematic learning of letter sounds) each day, using the actions from Jolly Phonics and progressing through Letters and Sounds Phonics in Reception and Key Stage 1.
 By KS2 Phonics is replaced by Spelling for almost all children.

 Across Y3 – 6 at Mendlesham Primary School, we teach daily 45 minute reading lessons that follow a new reading approach called ‘Destination Reader.’
 Destination Reader is an approach to teaching reading which can be applied to all texts.
 Its main focus is on: